apache/helix/src/site/markdown/Architecture.md

 * LIVEINSTANCES: live instances
 * CONTROLLER: cluster controller runtime information

-Under INSTANCES, there are runtime znodes for each instance.
-An instance organizes znodes as follows:
+Under INSTANCES, there are runtime ZNodes for each instance.
+An instance organizes ZNodes as follows:

 * CURRENTSTATES
     * sessionId